madeyellow/SettingsParameters/README.md

     GameSettings.CameraRotationSpeed.Value = value;
 }
 ```
-Next time when you'll ask for that parameter's value it will return the last one you've (player) have left it there!
-Even after game restart!
-Or even after it's deletition.
+Next time when player will ask for that parameter's value it will return the last one player set up!
+Even after *game restart*!
+Or even after *game reinstalling*!
 All thanks to internal use of Unity's **PlayerPrefs**.
-# Supported types
+# ✅ Supported types
 We already have implemented several parameter types:
 * **int** — use *IntegerSettingsParameter*;
 * **float** — use *FloatSettingsParameter*;